Effective Date: October 25, 2022

-It is NASA policy to establish a mail management program for the efficient, effective, and economical management of internal, incoming, and outgoing mail to ensure that the established mail communications system supports NASA's official mail requirements.
-Mail processing facilities and services, including courier services, must relate exclusively to the business of the United State Government, and in support of NASA mission requirements.
+NASA's policy is to establish and maintain a mail management program for efficient, effective, and economical management of internal and external, inbound and outbound mail to ensure that the established mail communications system supports NASA's official mail requirements.
+Under the authority of Mail Management, 41 CFR Part 102-192, mail management resources and operations—including interoffice services—will be associated with official business and in support of NASA mission requirements.

-d.
-This NPD is applicable to the processing and management of mail pieces weighting up to 70lbs.
+c.
+This NPD is applicable to processing and managing mail pieces weighing up to and including the established Agency threshold.

 e.
-In this NPD, all mandatory actions (i.e., requirements) are denoted by statements containing the term "shall."
-The terms "may" or "can" denote discretionary privilege or permission, "should" denotes a good practice and is recommended but not required, "will" denotes expected outcome, and "are" or "is" denotes descriptive material.
+In this NPD all mandatory actions (i.e., requirements) are denoted by statements containing the term "shall."
+The terms "may" or "can" denote discretionary privilege or permission, "should" denotes a good practice, and is recommended but not required, "will" denotes expected outcome, and "are" or "is" denote descriptive material.

 a.
 The National Aeronautics and Space Act, 51 U.S.C. § 20113 (a).